RosettaDrone/SmartLanding/README.md

 The code is provided as a library that can be included in [Vision Landing](https://github.com/kripper/vision-landing-2) or tested visually as a stand alone.

-On the image we see the target (in red) being chased by the drone (in blue) and the drone's velocity adjustments.
+On the image we see the target (in red) being chased by the drone (in blue) and the drone's velocity adjustment vectors.
+In this test we simulated an observation latency and action latency of 1 [s] both, ie. the drone's velocity is adjusted with a total delay of 2 [s].

 ![image](https://user-images.githubusercontent.com/1479804/228393293-d3638265-8aa2-4070-ba8f-86cea76d3262.png)